gnairooze/network/calculate-api-needed-bandwidth.md

 ### description

-When you have a layered architecture with multiple reverse proxies and load balancers, the **total bandwidth required across the entire system is determined by the client-facing traffic**, but **each hop in the chain will carry the full payload**, effectively multiplying the internal bandwidth usage[1](https://serverfault.com/questions/247337/proxy-bandwidth).
+When you have a layered architecture with multiple reverse proxies and load balancers, the **total bandwidth required across the entire system is determined by the client-facing traffic**, but **each hop in the chain will carry the full payload**, effectively multiplying the internal bandwidth usage [1](https://serverfault.com/questions/247337/proxy-bandwidth).

 ### How the Setup Affects Bandwidth Calculation